 all-voices-welcome community choir.

-All are welcome to experience the joy of singing in a fun, supportive community setting.
-You're invited whether you're an old time choir veteran or you've never sung outside your own shower.
-People of all ages, genders, non-genders, orientations, backgrounds, income levels, and abilities are welcome!
+All are welcome to experience the joy of singing in a lively and supportive community setting.
+You're invited whether you're a long time choir veteran or you've never sung outside your own shower.
+People of all ages, genders, non-genders, orientations, backgrounds, and abilities are welcome!

-Resound is a unique community choir experience in that there are no auditions, no pressure for performance, and no binders of sheet music to keep track of.
-Many of our members self identify as non-singers before joining, and end the term enlivened by and reacquainted with their inner musician.
-All repertoire is taught on the spot in the aural tradition--a call and response way of sharing that makes singing accessible to all and allows us to drop more easily into the sheer experience of singing.
+Resound is a unique community choir experience in that there are no auditions, no pressures of traditional performance, and no binders of sheet music to keep track of.
+All repertoire is taught on the spot in the aural tradition - a call and response way of sharing that makes singing accessible to all and allows us to connect more readily as a group and with the music.
+Many of our members identify as non-singers before joining, and end the term enlivened by and reacquainted with their inner musician.

 Words from the Members

 "Raising my voice with other beautiful souls has become an entirely new reason for being."